JeffersonLab/clas12-config/README.md

 * _Regardless your GEMC/COATJAVA versions, as of MM/DD/YYYY, running simulations can require configuration changes._
   * This is to support simulations retrieving the RF frequency from CCDB and ultimately using real run numbers.
-  * The preferred method is to just start with configuration files from this repository.
+  * The preferred approach is to just start with configuration files from this repository.
   * Other options include:
     * Adding the appropriate RF settings to your current GEMC configuration.
     * Using a CCDB timestamp in GEMC and/or COATJAVA.